 The only way is up.
 Nothing stops me. #ileostomy #perforatedbowel no #pain I have ever experienced matches the perforation pain Here am I out of surgery and into high dependency.
 Waking up to this.
 If you are going through this let me know. #stoma #hospital #colitis #crohns #ibdawareness #ileostomy #health #healthjourney #colon #irritablebowelsyndrome

-At three and a half weeks post op my Dad was discharged and I went to stay with him for a few days to help him get back on his feet so to speak.
-At that point it felt like he’d been in hospital forever, although looking back now it seems ridiculous, laughable even, that he was deemed fit to be discharged at that point.
+At three and a half weeks post op my Dad was discharged and I went to stay with him for a few days to help him get back on his feet, so to speak.
+At that point it felt like he’d been in hospital forever, although looking back now it seems ridiculous, laughable even, that he was deemed fit to be discharged at that time.
 He lasted six days at home before ringing me asking if I could contact the hospital about readmission.
 He’d lost half a stone, was severely dehydrated and malnourished.
-All despite eating three meals a day, snacks, hundreds of Imodium tablets and quaffing a litre of St Mark’s solution every day.
+All despite eating three meals, snacks, hundreds of Imodium tablets and quaffing a litre of St Mark’s solution every day.

 On Thursday my Dad was taken down to theatre and after a few hours I went down to the hospital to see him once he was awake.
 What a difference eight weeks makes.